Report card: Bob Condotta grades the Seahawks’ Week 6 loss to the Steelers

 Receivers

-Not a big day for Seattle’s big two receivers and DK Metcalf’s fumble late in regulation that he got back could have cost Seattle the game.
+Not a big day for Seattle’s big two receivers and DK Metcalf’s fumble late in regulation that the Seahawks got back thanks to a heady play by Freddie Swain could have cost Seattle the game.

 Tyler Lockett had just two catches for 35 yards on seven targets, though.